Dos and Don’ts of Step Parenting

 As a longtime couples counselor, I know blended family problems like these are common, and incredibly challenging to overcome.
 It’s one of the reasons I advise couples to seek blended family counseling as a preventative measure, before problems arise.
 I also advise taking a very thoughtful approach to blending your families, and examining your expectations for what the role of step-parent will look and feel like.

-This episode of the podcast is about an approach to step-parenting that helps you release unhelpful expectations so you can create a happy, harmonious blended family.
+This article is about an approach to step-parenting that helps you release unhelpful expectations so you can create a happy, harmonious blended family.
+I’ve also created an episode of the Love, Happiness and Success podcast on this topic.
 My guests are Lori and David Sims, a married couple with five children between them from previous marriages.
 Lori and David are the founders of the Nacho Kids Academy, and today, they’re sharing the step-parenting method that helped their marriage survive and thrive through the blended family experience.
 If you’re struggling with step-parenting, it will help you too.